facelessuser/coloraide/docs/src/markdown/colors/index.md

 spaces can be registered by subclassing the `Color` object and then registering any [additional](#color-space-map) required plugins, such as color spaces.

-/// tip | Everything but the Kitchen Sink
+> [!tip] Everything but the Kitchen Sink
-It is not generally recommended to register all possible color spaces (and plugins in general).
-The suggested approach is to cherry pick additional color spaces as needed by simply subclassing `Color` and then registering the desired plugins, but if desired `coloraide.everything.ColorAll` already includes all plugins and can be imported to get access to every supported plugin.
+> It is not generally recommended to register all possible color spaces (and plugins in general).
+The suggested
+> approach is to cherry pick additional color spaces as needed by simply subclassing `Color` and then registering the
-///
+> desired plugins, but if desired `coloraide.everything.ColorAll` already includes all plugins and can be imported to
+> get access to every supported plugin.

 ## Default Color Spaces